AFRICA

 36) Filing fees

-The filing fee for Phase I procedure is calculated in the amount of 0.03% of the turnover generated by the parties to the merger in the year preceding the merger notification; however, the filing fee is capped to a maximum of EUR 25,000.
+The filing fee for Phase I procedure is calculated in the amount of 0.03% of the combined total global turnover generated by the parties to the merger in the year preceding the merger notification; however, the filing fee is capped to a maximum of EUR 25,000.

 Implementation of merger before approval – “gun jumping” and “carve out”